German Speaking Countries in Europe

 The country with a population of over 8 million has the majority of the people who use German as the mother tongue.
 The rest of the residents speak Italian or French.
 More than 60 percent of the country’s population communicate in German.

-After Australia, it is the second nation with the largest German population outside of Germany.
+After Austria, it is the second nation with the largest German population outside of Germany.
 There was a time when over 71 percent of the country’s population was native German-speaking.
 With time, the percentage decreased but still, the country has a significant number of German-speaking people.